AviKnash/InterviewPrac/README.md

 - ArgoCD or FluxCD detects changes in the GitOps repository and syncs them with the cluster.
 - A rolling update is triggered, ensuring zero downtime.
 - The Git repository becomes the single source of truth for deployments.

+## Using runners

+We sometimes use Github runners to update the EC2 instance directly.
+The workflow updates, builds and update the repo in the machine and then we use pm2 to restart the service.